evmos/evmos/SAFU.md

-If the whitehat doesn’t reclaim the tokens transferred before the 30th day from the transfer day (Sender Claim Interval), the tokens will be reclaimed and transferred to the Evmos community pool (aka. community treasury).
+If the whitehat doesn’t reclaim the tokens transferred before the 30th day from the transfer day (Sender Claim Interval), the tokens will be reclaimed and transferred to the Eidon-chain community pool (aka. community treasury).

 ### Reward Policy